-- 3.4.21 The Combined Authority Board will approve the Business Cases for Combined Authority funded projects and will approve the Business Case recommended by the Business Board. - 3.4.22 Business cases and appraisal documentation submitted to the Combined Authority Board will be published on the Combined Authority website with Board papers, subject to any exemptions applied as set out in the transparency rules within the Constitution. - 3.4.23 Decisions within the Scheme of Delegation and taken under delegated powers are recorded through the Officer Decision Notice process, with supporting business cases available on request.
+- 3.4.223.4.19 Business cases and appraisal documentation submitted to the Combined Authority Board will be published on the Combined Authority website with Board papers, subject to any exemptions applied as set out in the transparency rules within the Constitution. - 3.4.233.4.20 Decisions within the Scheme of Delegation and taken under delegated powers are recorded through the Officer Decision Notice process, with supporting business cases available on request.
 The Officer Decision Notices are published on the Combined Authority website.

-3.4.24 The decision-making process and governance arrangements are illustrated in the diagram below:
+3.4.243.4.21 The decision-making process and governance arrangements are illustrated in the diagram below: